-Marc DeCourcey is senior vice president of the U.S. Chamber of Commerce Foundation and leads its Corporate Citizenship Center (CCC), serves as a leading resource for businesses dedicated to making a difference.
+Marc DeCourcey is senior vice president of the U.S. Chamber of Commerce Foundation and leads its Corporate Citizenship Center (CCC), which serves as a leading resource for businesses dedicated to making a difference.
 The Center works with businesses to tackle the toughest issues affecting society in the areas of community improvement, disaster resilience, economic empowerment, education, environment, and health.
-Through interactive and informative events with industry leaders, original research, a digital and media network, and the resources and reach of the Foundation, CCC is a powerful corporate citizenship partner.

 He also served as vice president for strategic partnerships and was ARC’s senior director of federal government relations and partnerships, serving as the liaison to the White House, Cabinet departments, and other federal agencies.
 Earlier, DeCourcey was chief of staff in the Office of Legislation and Congressional Affairs at the U.S. Department of Education.

 A native of Massachusetts, DeCourcey ran for state representative immediately after graduating from Providence College.
 After narrowly losing the race, he was hired to work in Gov. Bill Weld’s (R-MA) administration.
 He then managed successful congressional campaigns and worked on Capitol Hill for former Reps.
-Peter Blute (R-MA) and John Kasich (R-OH), now governor of Ohio.
+Peter Blute (R-MA) and John Kasich (R-OH).
 In addition, he served as executive director of the Massachusetts Republican Party.

 DeCourcey has a long history of community service and has been active on numerous civic and philanthropic boards.
 He was appointed to be a U.S. National Commissioner for UNESCO and named to the U.S. Department of State’s Advisory Committee on the Strategic Dialogue with Civil Society.
-He has also served as a guest lecturer at the Institute for Corporate Social Responsibility at Johns Hopkins University.
-In 2013, he was named No. 50 in Ethisphere’s 100 Most Ethical People in Business.
+He serves as a guest lecturer at the Institute for Corporate Social Responsibility at Johns Hopkins University.
+He’s also been named No. 50 in Ethisphere’s 100 Most Ethical People in Business.
 He and his wife have three children.